libdebug/libdebug/docs/stopping_events/watchpoints.md

 | AArch64 | Any length from 1 to 8 bytes |

 ### Callback Signature
 If you wish to create an [asynchronous](../debugging_flow) watchpoint, you will have to provide a callback function.
 Since internally watchpoints are implemented as hardware breakpoints, the callback signature is the same as for [breakpoints](../breakpoints#callback-signature).
+As for breakpoints, if you want to leave the callback empty, you can set callback to `True`.

 !!!
 ABSTRACT "Callback Signature"
     ```python
-    def callback(t: ThreadContext, bp: Breakpoint) -> None:
+    def callback(t: ThreadContext, bp: Breakpoint):
     ```

 **Parameters**: